RobertMueller2/OneIM-Docker-Scripts/README.md

 ## Known issues

 - 8.2.1 mono server within oneim-web does not respond, I have not yet found the cause.
 Last observed 2023-07-04.
+- 9.2 API server does not work.
+At this point I have not narrowed down why.

 ## Notes